neondatabase/website/content/docs/guides/auto-suspend-guide.md

 Neon's [Auto-suspend](/docs/introduction/auto-suspend) feature controls when a Neon compute instance transitions to an `Idle` state (scales to zero) due to inactivity.
 This guide demonstrates how to configure the _Auto-suspend_ setting in your Neon project.

 [Neon Pro plan](/docs/introduction/pro-plan) users can configure the _Auto-suspend_ setting for a new project, for an existing project, or for an individual compute endpoint.
-Configuring the _Auto-suspend_ setting for a new or existing project sets the project's default Auto-suspend setting, which is used from that point forward when creating compute endpoints.
+Configuring the _Auto-suspend_ setting for a new or existing project sets the project's default Auto-suspend setting, which is used from that point forward when creating new compute endpoints.

 ### Configure the Auto-suspend setting for a new project